jpcposts/jpcposts.github.io/_posts/2023/2023-11-28-monitoring_aide_log.md

 The ELK Stack offers a robust log management solution.
 Logstash can be configured to collect logs from aide.log, Elasticsearch provides storage and indexing, while Kibana offers visualization and analysis of log data.

-Regularly monitoring the aide.log file with these tools ensures early detection of system changes, potential security threats, and maintains compliance with security standards.
-It's a fundamental aspect of maintaining system integrity and security.

-Investing time and resources in effective log monitoring not only protects your system but also establishes a proactive approach towards security, minimizing the impact of potential threats or unauthorized modifications.

 ## Conclusion